+UNSDCF Outcome indicators: Output 3.
+By 2028, Digital GBV information management system, in line with the Ministry of Health; Ministry of \$3.6 million

-UNSDCF Outcome indicators: Proportion of ever-partnered women and girls aged 15 years and older subjected to physical, sexual or psychological violence by a current or former intimate partner in the previous 12 months, by form of violence and by age Baseline: 37.6% (2021); Target: 20% (2028) Availability of national systems to track and make public allocations for gender equality and women's empowerment Baseline: No; Target: Yes Output 3.
-By 2028, strengthened mechanisms and capacities of actors and institutions to address discriminatory gender and social norms and advance gender equality and decision-making.
-Digital GBV information management system, in line with the minimum standards of safety and confidentiality, at national level established and functional Baseline: No (2023); Target: Yes (2028) Number of national policies that incorporate male engagement to promote positive masculinities to achieve the transformative results Baseline: 0 (2023); Target: 2 (2028) Number of entities with strengthened capacities to implement legislation, policies, action plans and initiatives to prevent GBV Baseline: 1 (2023); Target:4 (2028) Ministry of Health; Ministry of Finance and Development Planning; Minister of Gender, Youth, Sports, Arts, Culture and Social Development; Clinton Health Access Initiative; Jhpiego Lesotho; Lesotho Network of People Living with HIV and AIDS; Gender Links Lesotho; United Nations organizations; Lesotho College of Education; Lesotho Network of AIDS Services Organizations; National University of Lesotho; CARE Basotho; USAID \$3.6 million (\$1.6 million from regular resources and \$2.0 million from other resources) Programme coordination and assistance \$0.2 million from regular resources
+Proportion of ever-partnered women and girls aged 15 years and older subjected to physical, sexual or psychological violence by a current or former intimate partner in the previous 12 months, by form of violence and by age Baseline: 37.6% (2021); strengthened mechanisms and capacities of actors and institutions to address discriminatory gender and social norms and advance gender equality and decision-making. minimum standards of safety and confidentiality, at national level established and functional Baseline: No (2023); Target: Yes (2028) Finance and Development Planning; Minister of Gender, Youth, Sports, Arts, Culture and Social Development; Clinton Health Access Initiative; Jhpiego Lesotho; Lesotho Network of People Living with HIV and AIDS; Gender Links Lesotho; United Nations organizations; Lesotho College of Education; Lesotho Network of AIDS Services Organizations; National University of Lesotho; CARE Basotho; USAID (\$1.6 million from regular resources and \$2.0 million from other resources)

+Programme coordination and assistance

+from regular

+resources